Fake apologies and the power of sincerity. Moral values in action

 Apologize in a handwritten letter or card

-Sample letter of apology
+Sample apology letter

 Dear/Dear/Beloved...